What is Aldactazide?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking this medicine with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
-Ask your doctor before taking a sleeping pill, opioid pain medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Aldactazide with other drugs that make you drowsy or lower your blood pressure can worsen these effects.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 heart or blood pressure medicine, especially another diuretic;